-This section describes a trigger transmission operation.
-This behavior is shown in Figure 3-16.
+This section describes trigger transmission operation.

 - 1. txrequestesc is asserted along with the trigger value in txtriggeresc[3:0]. - 2.
 Because the PPI does not have a handshake signal to report back the trigger transmission on the serial line, txrequestesc is driven Low after 30 txclkesc clock cycles.
 The 30 clock cycles ensures that the MIPI D-PHY TX core transfers the trigger command on the serial line.